Malakmousa99/Malakmousa99/README.md

 ## Hi there! 👋

 I'm a fourth-year Computer Science Apprenticeship student at An-Najah National University specializing in Software Engineering.
-I have experience in:
+I have a solid background in:

 - Frontend Development: React, JavaScript, HTML, CSS.
 - Mobile Development: Flutter, Dart.